-Name:

-Tutor group:
+Name: Tutor group:

 Learning doesn't stop at the classroom door and can be lots of fun!
-You may choose to complete some of the optional activities in this booklet to extend your classroom learning.
+You may choose to complete some of the optional activities in this booklet to extend your classroom learning (they're called 'super-curricular' activities).
 Be sure to bring your work in or take pictures of the activities you complete to show your teachers so that they can reward you with achievement points.
 If you complete 12 activities and cut out the record sheet at the back of this booklet to give into your college reception you will also get the open-mindedness badge to reward your curiosity.